 5. Custom Made By 'Worlds Best Cables'

 They are sturdy and give out a great sound, as they are made out of premium materials.
 The jacks have shielding with a nicely designed black plastic back.
 These Mogami cables are a quality mid-range set if you’re after something better that won’t burn a hole in your pocket.

 6. Ernie Ball Stage And Studio Patch Cable P06051

 Another famous guitar accessories maker, it’s no surprise to see Ernie Ball on this list.
-Ernie Ball Stage And Studio Patch Cable P06051 is great, 6-inch cable with ¼” jacks, right-angled.
+Ernie Ball Stage And Studio Patch Cable P06051 is a great, 6-inch cable with ¼” jacks, right-angled.

-The main thing about these cables is that they are made with dual conductors and have a full metal plug casing.
+The main thing about these cables is that they are made with dual conductors (dual-shielding) and have a full metal plug casing.
 This way, they are fully protected from any noise pickup or interferences they might be subjected to.

 7. Audioblast HQ-1

 Next is the Audioblast HQ-1.
 If you’re looking for a cheap, affordable package of quality cables, these might just be the right ones for you.
-A bit longer than the other on this list, with 1.5 foot of space, these ¼” right angle cables will give you high-quality sound for less money.
+A bit longer than the others on this list, with 1.5 feet of space, these ¼” right-angle cables will give you high-quality sound for less money.

-Sound-wise, they are good and reliable, so you don’t have to worry about the sound interference when you’re using them.
+Sound-wise, they are good and reliable, so you don’t have to worry about sound interference when you’re using them.

 Even though you might think that all of the cables are the same and that there’s nothing to separate them, there are some things you should be aware of when you’re buying them.